Gokulg2401/Fullstack-intern--task/README.md

 npm install
 ```

-3. Create a `.env` file with your MongoDB connection string:
+3. Create a `.env` file with your configuration:
 ```
-MONGODB_URI=mongodb://localhost:27017/templatestore
 JWT_SECRET=your_jwt_secret_key_here
 PORT=5000
 ```